Kage1610/gre-tunnel-network-lab/README.md

 ## 🏗️ Topology
 ![Topology](image.png)

+## 📂 Router Configurations

+All router configurations are organized in the `configs/` directory for clarity and reproducibility.

 ## ⚙️ How It Works
 - Underlay network (R0-R1-R2-R3) provides basic connectivity
 - GRE tunnel creates a virtual link between R0 and R3